-Before signing up for an online, summer school course, or other external course, students must receive approval from a LACHSA Counselor.
+Before signing up for an online or summer school course, students must submit an Authorization Form and receive approval from a LACHSA Counselor.
 If the student does not receive approval prior to registering for the course, the course may not be approved and it may not count towards the student's GPA, graduation requirements, or be placed on a LACHSA transcript.